AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 +++**`last_hit_time_gmt`**

 Timestamp (in UNIX&reg; time) of the prior hit.
-Used to calculate the [[!UICONTROL Days since last visit]](/help/components/dimensions/days-since-last-visit.md) dimension.
+Used to calculate the Days since last visit dimension.

 +++

 +++**`last_purchase_num`**

-The [Customer loyalty](/help/components/dimensions/customer-loyalty.md) dimension.
+The Customer loyalty dimension.
 The number of previous purchases the visitor has made. <br>0: No prior purchases (not a customer) <br>1: 1 prior purchase (new customer) <br>2: 2 prior purchases (return customer) <br>3: 3 or more prior purchases (loyal customer)

 +++

 +++**`last_purchase_time_gmt`**

-Used in the [[!UICONTROL Days since last purchase]](/help/components/dimensions/days-since-last-purchase.md) dimension.
+Used in the Days since last purchase dimension.
 Timestamp (in UNIX&reg; time) of the last purchase made.
 For first-time purchases and visitors that have not made a purchase before, this value is `0`.

 +++